U.S. rapper A$AP Rocky tells court he tried to avoid Stockholm fight

 The trial is scheduled to end on Friday.
 The court will then announce a date for the verdict and say whether Mayers must remain in custody until that time.

-Reporting by Johan Ahlander; writing by Johan Ahlander, Anna Ringstrom and Simon Johnson, Editing by Janet Lawrence and Jon Boyle
+Reporting by Johan Ahlander and Philip O'Connor; writing by Johan Ahlander, Anna Ringstrom and Simon Johnson, Editing by Janet Lawrence and Jon Boyle